WorkSpaceMan/jxp/docs/aggregations.md

 ### AllowDiskUse

-***Tip*** Aggregates can use a lot of memory.
+Aggregates can use a lot of memory.
 If you're unable to complete your query, try using the disk.
-To enable allowDiskUse, add `?allowDiskUse=true` as a query parameter to the calling url.
+To enable `allowDiskUse`, add `?allowDiskUse=true` as a query parameter to the calling URL.